Mobile Application Security: The Ultimate Checklist

 Static Analysis

 This testing approach focuses on the code-based representation of an application.
-This can be done through either direct inspection of the source code or by decompiling the application and its resources for a thorough inspection.
+This can be done by directly inspecting the source code or compiling the application and its resources to inspect security controls thoroughly.

-Usually, the static analysis approach makes use of a hybrid automatic/manual approach.
-Through this, testers can analyze and determine the “low-hanging fruit”, while the manual approach explores the code base with specific usage contexts.
+Usually, the static analysis approach uses a hybrid automatic/manual approach.
+Through this, testers can analyze and determine the “low-hanging fruit,” while the manual approach explores the code base with specific usage contexts.

 Dynamic Analysis

-This method is ideal for identifying behavioral differences for different target platforms or runtime.
-Moreover, it is generally used to test security mechanisms that provide protection against different types of attacks such as disclosure of data in transit, injections, authentication and authorization issues, and server configuration errors.
+Security teams identify behavioral differences for different target platforms or runtime.
+Moreover, it is generally used to test security mechanisms that protect against different types of attacks, such as disclosure of data in transit, injections, biometric authentication and authorization issues, and server configuration errors.

-A part to keep in mind when developing your mobile application is the data privacy and security regulations on various industries that may apply to your mobile application.
-This can be an exhaustive process as it takes a large amount of effort to ensure that your application is fully compliant with industry regulations.
+A part to keep in mind when developing your mobile application is the confidential data privacy and security regulations on various industries that may apply to your mobile application.
+This can be an exhaustive process as it takes a lot of effort to ensure that your application fully complies with industry regulations.

 MarTech